© CEOCFO Magazine -

 The current EU annual budget proposal is greater than €1 Trillion!

 If the past is a predictor of the future the choice will be to print money like there is no tomorrow.
 There is only one small problem with this pathway: Zombie companies!
 With their 0 % interest policy the EU has kept companies alive which are the equivalent of a horse that has died in a stall that’s to tight to fall over.
 When quantitative easing is pushing up the interest rates these Zombie companies will go the way of the dodo bird.
 In the last 5 years the interest rate policies might have let to an accumulation of up to 15% Zombie companies with bad strategies and outdated products.
 When these companies go they will trigger a big banking problem.
 Most banks, in a time of 0% interest, had to get creative.
 Since there was less default on loans they have run down their reserve accounts for bad loans to show that money as an asset.
 When the Zombies go, the banks will be in real trouble.
 What will be the choices?
 Too big to fail!
 Government bail out!
 When the going is good they privatize the gains, when the game fails they socialize the losses.
 In addition we will see all the workers from the Zombie companies out of work.
 When the money runs out it will be time to make the hard choices.
 That will be one amazing spectator sport!

 The World Health Organization (WHO) is not taking a pro-

 It also does not help if people like Prof. Dr. Klaus-

 The American media need to do their job.
-They should stop their infatuation with trying to bring down President Trump and move their focus to the pending global pandemic.
 This is not likely to be a short-

 What Can Individuals Do for Their Families?